daynix/UsbDk/README.md

 ## Documentation

 * See ARCHITECTURE document in the source tree root.
+* See Documentation folder in the source tree root.
 * See UsbDkHelper\UsbDkHelper.h UsbDkHelper\UsbDkHelperHider.h for API documentation

 ## Building